2023 Best Value Allied Health Professions Bachelor's Degree Schools in Michigan

 Read full report on Allied Health Professions at Western Michigan University

-You’ll join some of the best and brightest minds around you if you attend University of Michigan - Ann Arbor.
-The school came in at #5 on this year’s Best Value Allied Health Professions Bachelor’s Degree Schools in Michigan list.
-Located in the medium-sized city of Ann Arbor, U-M is a public school with a very large student population.
+You’ll be in good company if you decide to attend University of Michigan - Ann Arbor.
+It ranked #5 on our 2023 Best Value Allied Health Professions Bachelor’s Degree Schools in Michigan list.
+Located in the midsize city of Ann Arbor, U-M is a public college with a very large student population.

 The average tuition and fees for an in-state undergraduate at U-M are $17,786 a year.

-In-state tuition fees for undergraduate students at Central Michigan are $13,703 per year.
+The average tuition and fees for an in-state undergraduate at Central Michigan are $13,703 a year.

-Michigan State University ranked #7 on this year’s Best Value Allied Health Professions Bachelor’s Degree Schools in Michigan list.
+Michigan State University came in at #7 in this year’s edition of the Best Value Allied Health Professions Bachelor’s Degree Schools in Michigan ranking.
 Michigan State is a very large public school located in the small city of East Lansing.

-Michigan State not only placed well in our value ranking, but it is also #1 on our Best Allied Health Professions Bachelor’s Degree Trade Schools in Michigan list.
+Michigan State did well in our overall quality rankings, too.
+It placed #1 on our Best Allied Health Professions Bachelor’s Degree Trade Schools in Michigan list.

 Read full report on Allied Health Professions at Michigan State University

-Oakland University did quite well in this year’s ranking of the best places for allied health professions students to get a bachelor’s degree.
-It came in at #8 on the list.
-Located in the large suburb of Rochester Hills, Oakland is a public college with a fairly large student population.
+Oakland University ranked #8 on this year’s Best Value Allied Health Professions Bachelor’s Degree Schools in Michigan list.
+Located in the large suburb of Rochester Hills, Oakland is a public college with a large student population.

 In-state tuition fees for undergraduate students at Oakland are $15,723 per year.